 The accelerated format and reduced number of contact hours in the degree completion program make attendance critical.
 For a normal 3-credit hour course, students should not plan for any absences.
-In the event of illness or an emergency, provision will be made for missing one class session, or the equivalent of four contact hours.
+In the event of illness or an emergency, a provision will be made for missing one class session, or the equivalent of four contact hours.
 Students missing more than four contact hours will be dropped from the course unless a petition is approved for excessive absences.
 Petitions must be signed by the faculty before being submitted to the Registrar's office.
 In any event, absence from class does not excuse students from scheduled exams or assignments due.

-Tardy Policy
+TARDY POLICY

-If you are not present at the start of class you will be considered tardy.

-For a 16-week onsite class, three tardies will be equivalent to an absence.
-If you miss more than 10 minutes of class, you will be considered absent.

-For a 5-week onsite class, one tardy will be equivalent to one absence.
-If you miss more than 20 minutes of class you are considered absent.

-For an 8-week onsite class, two tardies will be equivalent to one absence.
-If you miss more than 20 minutes of a class you are considered absent.

-For a 16-week hybrid class, two tardies will be equivalent to one absence.
-If you miss more than 20 minutes of class you are considered absent.
+- If you are not present at the start of class, you will be considered tardy. - For a 16-week onsite class, three tardies will be equivalent to an absence.
+If you miss more than 10 minutes of class, you will be considered absent. - For a 5-week onsite class, one tardy will be equivalent to one absence.
+If you miss more than 20 minutes of class, you are considered absent. - For an 8-week onsite class, two tardies will be equivalent to one absence.
+If you miss more than 20 minutes of a class, you are considered absent. - For a 16-week hybrid class, two tardies will be equivalent to one absence.
+If you miss more than 20 minutes of class, you are considered absent.

-Add/Drop

-If a student requests to add or drop a course they must contact their Faculty Advisor within the add/drop timeline for the class.

-Audit to Credit
+ADD/DROP

+Once a course has started, students have two weeks when they can add or drop the course from their schedule without consequences.
+Courses dropped within the first two weeks will not appear on a student's transcript.
+After two weeks, students may still drop a course from their schedule, but it will show up as a withdrawal on the students' transcripts.
+This policy also applies to eight-week courses that start in the second half of a semester.
+Students seeking to add or drop a course should contact their Advisor(s) to file an add/drop form.
+Advisors will discuss with students how changes in their schedules may impact their financial aid, athletic eligibility, and/or satisfactory academic progress toward completing a degree.

+AUDIT TO CREDIT